Last Updated: March 07, 2025

 A secured credit card has a set limit paid by you and placed in a secured account, often a savings account.
 You can only charge up to that amount.
 Secured credit cards are a great way to build or rebuild credit scores.

-You can use a credit card for purchases, balance transfers with a transfer credit card, and cash advances.
+You can use a credit card for purchases, balance transfers with a balance transfer credit card, and cash advances.
 In exchange for using this line of credit, you are charged an interest rate, called an Annual Percentage Rate (APR).

 APR is fairly complicated and is the reason that most people get into financial trouble.
 The credit card company assigns an interest rate to you based on your credit worthiness, the Federal Reserve, and other factors.
 The average ARP as of January 2019 was 15.96%.